11-Jan-2012: initial release.

 7. Cleanup.

-Remove php-apache and apache packages with the pacman -Rs command after a few days and the migration is complete.
+Remove the apache package with the removepkg httpd command after a few days and the migration is complete.
+You should also make sure the nginx init script is now called rc.httpd.